Yorkminster Park Baptist Church (Toronto): Features

+Music

 The church's great four-manual pipe organ was donated by The Honourable Albert Edward Matthews and family.
 This superb organ was built by Casavant Frères of St. Hyacinthe, Quebec, and installed in 1928.
 Tonal revision and the addition of some new stops was carried out in 1965; two stops were added in 1971; a new console was installed in 1975.

 The Yorkminster Park organ is now one of the finest instruments in Canada, containing 77 stops and 5,328 pipes.
 In 1985 and 1988 renovation programs were begun which included necessary repairs, improvement in tonal quality, the addition of a floating trumpet stop and the capture-action electronic memory for the console.
 Yorkminster Park is one of the leading organ recital halls in Canada.

 In 1933, the first “Carols by Candlelight” concert of Christmas music was presented in Toronto at Yorkminster, and the choral service has become a longstanding tradition in the city.
 The choir enjoys an outstanding reputation for the quality of its singing.

 Noonday Organ Recitals, free to the public, take place each Wednesday from 12:30 to 1:00 p.m., except during the summer months.